• NativeDSD.com is the largest high-resolution download store for DSD and DXD music, with over 2,500 Albums from 80+ Record Labels.

 Guaranteed Native DSD and DXD files

 NativeDSD.com is closely policing the origins of recordings and we promote DSD, DXD or Very High Bit Rate PCM files, and analogue direct transfers to DSD and DXD.

 What you will need to play our music files

 Most DSD capable Digital Audio Players (DAPs) and Optical Disc Players have built in music playback software that supports DSD playback.
 So, no additional music software is needed with these products.

-On the other hand, most Digital to Analog Converters (DACs) do not include music software.
-So, listeners will need to get a DSD music program for use with a DAC.
+On the other hand, most (USB) Digital to Analog Converters (DACs) do not include music software.
+So, listeners will need to get a DSD music program for use two send the music data to a DAC.

 DSD Music Software:

 JRiver Media Center: Stereo and Multichannel (www.jriver.com)

 HQ Player: Stereo and Multichannel (www.hqplayer.com)